LaWebcapsule/directus9/docs/reference/query.md

 ---
-description: REST and GraphQL API documentation to run queries in Directus.
+description: REST and GraphQL API documentation to run queries in Directus9.
 readTime: 9 min read
 pageClass: page-reference
 ---

 # Global Query Parameters

-> Most Directus API Endpoint operations can be manipulated with the following parameters.
+> Most Directus9 API Endpoint operations can be manipulated with the following parameters.
 It is important to understand
 > them to get the most out of the platform.

 - [Fields](#fields)